Christopher Gadsden: Revolutionary years

 In February 1776, South Carolina President John Rutledge named him a brigadier general in charge of the state's military forces.
 As the British prepared to attack Charleston, Major General Charles Lee ordered outlying positions abandoned.
 Rutledge and the local officers disagreed.
 A compromise was reached and as William Moultrie prepared the defenses on Sullivan's Island, Gadsden paid for, and his regiment built, a bridge that would allow their escape if the position were threatened.
-The British attack was repulsed.
+The British attack was repulsed at the Battle of Sullivan's Island.

 In 1778, Gadsden was a member of the South Carolina convention that drafted a new state constitution.
 That same year he was named the lieutenant governor, to replace Henry Laurens who was away at the Continental Congress.
 He served in that office until 1780.
 For the first year and a half, his office was called "Vice President of South Carolina," but when the new constitution was adopted, the title was changed to the modern usage.